David Gordon Hines: World War II

-In Burma, Captain Hines was almost immediately sent back to Arusha in north Tanganyika, to be (still as a military Captain) the accountant of the 100,000-acre Tanganyika wheat scheme near Mount Kilimanjaro, Ngorongoro, and the Ardai plains -- planned by the UK and USA to help feed post-war-ravaged Europe.
+In Burma, Hines was almost immediately sent back to Arusha in north Tanganyika, to be the accountant of the 100,000-acre Tanganyika wheat scheme near Mount Kilimanjaro, Ngorongoro, and the Ardai plains; planned by the UK and USA to help feed post-war-ravaged Europe.
 The USA had sent 30 of everything: tractors, ploughs, harvesters, harrows, the lot.
 We had agricultural officers and engineers.
 The workers were mostly Italian prisoners of war from Somalia and Eritrea -- excellent engineers and mechanics.
-Hines was happy to live with his wife for four years in Arusha (without electricity in their house, but an enjoyed 28 October 1944 with twin babies Deborah and Peter).

 Tanganyika 1947 to 1959

-David Hines was employed in Dar es Salaam, Tanganyika (now Tanzania) by the Colonial Office to develop farming co-operatives throughout Tanganyika: even by the early 1950s, there were over 400 co-operatives operational, despite vast areas of central and southern Tanganyika being plagued by Tsetse fly, making them unsuitable for agriculture and cattle raising.
-Previously, farmers had sold their produce to Indian traders at poor prices.
-The farmers gained more favourable prices for their crops by banding together in co-operatives and selling their produce in bulk.
+Hines was employed in Dar es Salaam, Tanganyika (now Tanzania) by the Colonial Office to develop farming co-operatives throughout Tanganyika: even by the early 1950s, there were over 400 co-operatives operational, despite vast areas of central and southern Tanganyika being plagued by Tsetse fly, making them unsuitable for agriculture and cattle raising.
+Previously, farmers had sold their produce to Indian traders at low prices.
+The farmers gained more favourable prices for their crops by forming co-operatives and selling their produce in bulk.

 Uganda 1959 to 1965

 In 1959, Hines was promoted to be Commissioner of Co-operatives for Uganda reporting to the Governor.
 With a staff of 400. they advised groups of 100 to 150 farmers on how best to establish a co-operative, defining the constitution and accounting.
 At meetings he would encourage establishment of co-operatives, listen to farmers' problems, and give speeches to encourage progress.

 At a typical initial meeting, he would speak in English with multiple interpreters speaking the local languages.
 After a while, the meeting would agree to switch to Swahili, despite Ugandans being wary of Swahili, the language used by earlier Arab slavers.
-Fortunately Hines spoke fluent Swahili, from his war service.